The Henry Rollins Show

-The Henry Rollins Show was a weekly talk show hosted by musician Henry Rollins on the Independent Film Channel (IFC).
+The Henry Rollins Show is a talk show hosted by musician Henry Rollins that aired weekly on IFC.
 The show featured Rollins' monologues, interviews with celebrities and uncensored musical performances.
 The show was canceled after the wrap of its second season.

 Sections

 Each episode features an interview and a music segment.
 In addition, Rollins' monologues and other short segments are organized into several sections that are shown occasionally throughout the episodes.

 Teeing Off

 Rollins gives a short social commentary at the beginning of the show.

 Letters from Henry

 Rollins does a voice-over of humorous/sarcastic open letters he has written to celebrities and politicians.

 Rollins Reconsiders

 Rollins gives a sarcastically exaggerated "positive" speech, interspersed with humorous imagery (often photo manipulations), in which Rollins "reconsiders" a fad or issue he actually disapproves of.

 The Disquisition

 Comedian and political activist Janeane Garofalo shares her free-form musings in monologues filmed in her apartment.